Skip to content

 max_minor_step_size (float): Maximum step size for the ODE solver.

-ode_solver_method (str): The ODE solver to use.
-Default is "default", which
+ode_solver_method (str): The DE solver to use.
+Default is "auto", which

-will use the diffrax Tsit5 solver if JAX tracing is enabled, otherwise the
+will use the Dopri5/Jax if JAX tracing is enabled, otherwise the

 SciPy Dopri5 solver.